 Research Subject Protection Program (RSPP) Institutional Review Board (IRB)

-Prior to submitting any research proposal to the Aurora IRB or the Wisconsin IRB Consortium (WIC), you are required to obtain administrative approval from the Patient-Centered Research Office.
-This approval is necessary prior to accessing Aurora data or specimens for research purposes, or conducting any research activities at Aurora.
-This administrative approval, allowing the research activities to take place at Aurora, should not be misinterpreted as IRB approval.
-You may only begin research activities upon receipt of a letter of Aurora IRB approval, or an appropriate written IRB deferral agreement from the Aurora IRB Manager.
+Prior to submitting ANY research proposal to the Aurora IRB, the Wisconsin IRB Consortium (WIC) or any Aurora approved external IRB, you are required to obtain Research Administrative Pre-Authorization (RAP).
+RAP is necessary prior to accessing Aurora data or specimens for research purposes, or conducting any research activities at Aurora.
+RAP should not be misinterpreted as IRB approval.

 A Letter from Nick Turkal, MD, President and Chief Executive Officer, Aurora Health Care